Kyriosity/read-write/README+/pencraft/README+/kyrios-markdown_on_git.md

 ### Git

-- The saddest experience with raw markdown is that you can't include shared content and snippets but <samp>copy-paste</samp>.
+- The saddest experience is that no shared content and snippets can be included but <samp>copy-paste</samp>.\
+(While elementary READMEs have common headers and footers.)
 - GitHub removes styles and some other formatting.\
 (Thus there are always borders in both markdown and HTML tables).
 - There's no overlay for image loading but blank space &mdash; readers may be unaware of this and skip your beautiful illustrations.